-From our daily sustainable food choices to industrial agricultural practices, the environmental impacts of food range far and wide.
-At home and at work, even seemingly simple choices can make a measurable difference to both our own carbon footprint and global climate change.
+From our daily sustainable food choices to industrial food production systems, the environmental impacts of food range far and wide.
+At home and at work, even seemingly simple food choices can make a measurable difference to both our own carbon footprint and global climate change.

 1. Eat local and in season